ruthgn/Spam-Detection-Filter/README.md

 # Spam-Detection-Filter
-Building a machine learning model for classification task to detect and filter separate spam text messages.
+Building a machine learning model for classification task to detect and filter spam text messages.